pytorch/functorch/COMPILE_README.md

-# An introduction to some of the (prototype) compilation features in Functorch
+# AOT Autograd - Introduction to an experimental compilation feature in Functorch

 The primary compilation API we provide is something called AOTAutograd.
 AOT Autograd is an experimental feature that allows ahead of time capture of forward